n0tic/ByteVault-Library/README.md

 # ByteVault-Library
 My complete Library for unity.
-It is ever expanding..
+It is ever expanding.. meaning never done.
 (I usually strip it down for the games purpose to keep clutter away.)
+NOTE: Also, this repo is not up-to-date.

 ## Bellow is an example of implementing one of the benefits
 ``` C# example